larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/sheet5.md

     ```
 13. The program example shown in the previous exercise doesn't always lead to deadlock.
 Describe what role the CPU scheduler plays and how it can contribute to deadlock in this program.
 14. **(important)** Which of the six resource-allocation graphs shown in Figure below illustrate deadlock?
 For those situations that are deadlocked, provide the cycle of threads and resources.
 Where there is not a deadlock situation, illustrate the order in which the threads may complete execution.
-15. **(important)** Which of the six resource-allocation graphs shown in Figure below illustrate deadlock?
-For those situations that are deadlocked, provide the cycle of threads and resources.
-Where there is not a deadlock situation, illustrate the order in which the threads may complete execution.

     {: .img-fluid. max-width: 100%; }
     ![Deadlock](deadlock.png)